United Australia Party (2013): Queensland

 On 23 September 2016, The PUP applied for deregistration in Queensland, effectively terminating its operation in that state.
 A party spokesperson stated that the party was set up as and would remain a federal party, but no longer contest state elections.

+The party ran in the Queensland state election in 2020, it only got 0.62% of the vote.
+It didn't run in the Queensland state election in 2024.

 South Australia

 Two independent candidates at the 2014 South Australian state election were endorsed by Palmer United.
 Ngoc Chau Huynh and Kristian Rees (a former soccer player who finished his career at the then Clive Palmer-owned Gold Coast United) ran on a combined ticket for the Legislative Council, and polled 1.6 percent without either being elected.
 The party had failed to achieve registration by the required date, with the election held on the same date as the Tasmanian state election.

+The party has never run in a state election in South Australia.

 Tasmania

 After an appeal against the party's registration was dismissed in the Supreme Court of Tasmania, Palmer United was registered with the Tasmanian Electoral Commission (TEC) on 17 February 2014, and was one of seven parties to contest the March 2014 state election.
 The party polled 4.97 percent of first-preference votes in the House of Assembly, but did not win a seat.
 It achieved its best result in the Division of Braddon, where its candidates polled 7.18 percent to finish ahead of the Tasmanian Greens, and third overall, behind the Liberals and Labor.
 Kevin Morgan, a former public servant who stood in Braddon, was the party's leader during the election, while Barbara Etter, the former CEO of the Integrity Commission Tasmania and a former assistant commissioner of Western Australia Police, was deputy leader, standing in Denison.
 Palmer United and the Liberals were subject to TEC investigations over claims they had breached electoral advertising rules by publishing the name and photos of opposing candidates without their permission.
 The party reportedly spent "more than $1 million on saturation advertising" during the campaign.

+The party hasn't run in any Tasmanian state elections since then.